DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/1 Configuration/valueAxis/minVisualRangeLength/minVisualRangeLength.md

 Specifies the minimum length of the [visual range](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/valueAxis/visualRange '/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/valueAxis/visualRange/').

 ---
-Assign a number to this option if the visual range is set on a numeric axis.
+Assign a number to this property if the visual range is set on a numeric axis.
 If the axis displays date-time values, assign one of the accepted string values or an object to this option.
 The object should contain one or several fields described in this section, for example:

 ---
 ##### jQuery